 If you'd prefer to stay on a boat rather than on land, and you're looking for a private and personalized tour experience with a touch of luxury, check out Sundarban Houseboat.
 The unique boat has been specially designed and renovated to provide inviting classy hotel-style accommodations.
 You won't need to sacrifice comfort to stay on this boat.
 There are three bedrooms, all with attached western bathrooms, that can accommodate 14 people in total.
 Facilities include air conditioning, flat screen TVs in all rooms, living and dining room with sofas, kitchen with gourmet chef, sun deck with loungers, library, games, and movies.

-Packages are available for a duration of one to four nights (or more!), visiting various watchtowers, islands, and villages.
+Packages are available for a duration of one to four nights (or more, on request!), visiting various watchtowers, islands, and villages.
 The boat can be hired exclusively, or on a per room basis.
 Rates vary according to guest requirements.
 Book as far in advance as possible because its popular!

 Another option for a luxury Sundarban cruise is aboard Vivada's M.V.
 Paramhamsa.
 This huge cruiser has four decks with 16 state cabins of 165 square feet and, 10 state cabins of 135 sqaure feet, as well as a sun deck, bar, restaurant, coffee shop, and massage parlor with steam and sauna room.
 The boat sails to the Sundarbans weekly from Kolkata, with three-night packages available.
 The route goes via Namkhana (fishing village), Bhagabatpur Crocodile Project and Lothian Island, Netidhopani watchtower, Sudhanyakhali watch tower, Dobanki watchtower, and Bali island.
 Day trips and excursions along creeks are organized in a smaller vessel, and there are numerous opportunities for village visits.
 Cultural programs also take place in the evenings on the boat's sundeck.
 Rates start from around 50,000 rupees per person for three nights.